Knowledge base

 Configure special folders

-For security reasons, folder management is confidential and reserved for users added to the email address concerned.
+For security reasons, folder management is confidential and restricted to users added to the email address concerned.

 Select the desired folders to store by default your drafts, archives, sent messages, and your trash by clicking on the area to the right of each item: